Time's up for 3i buyout fund to do new deals

-LONDON Private equity firm 3i Group (III.L) potentially runs out of steam this week when the investment period ends for its 5 billion-euro (4.27 billion pound) flagship fund, people familiar with the matter said, curtailing its firepower to strike new deals.
+LONDON UK private equity firm 3i Group potentially runs out of steam this week when the investment period ends for its 5 billion-euro flagship fund, people familiar with the matter said, curtailing its firepower to strike new deals.

 One of Europe's largest investors in companies worth up to 1 billion euros, London-listed 3i has bought into businesses as diverse as Tommee Tippee baby bottle maker Mayborn, Dutch discount retailer Action, and lingerie retailer Agent Provocateur.